Farnaz03/RoboticStudyCompanion/README.md

 ~_Farnaz Baksh, 2023_

 ## Design & Development
 The RSC prototype is constructed using off-the-shelf components and utilised OpenAI's conversational API, which has proven its ability to simplify complex concepts and facilitate interactive conversations.
+The RSC features a portable, friendly hourglass shape design, standing at 11cm tall and weighing ~374g.

 To provide a comprehensive user experience, the RSC enables interaction through various modalities such as voice, gesture, tactile inputs, and incorporates visual, auditory, and motion indicators for enhanced expressiveness.
 It strikes a balance between cost and technical performance, making it affordable for educational institutions and students.
 With its sleek design and friendly appearance, the RSC can serve as an inviting and approachable study companion, offering academic support to students on their learning journey.

 ![RSC_v4](./RSC_v4_prototype.PNG)

 ### Hardware
 * RaspberryPi 4 Model B 4GB RAM + 32 GB SD Card